XingangPan/Switchable-Whitening/README.md

 ### TODO
 1. Pretrained models and code of DenseNet would be released in November.
-2. We would release Syncronized SW for detection and segmentation later.
+2. We would release implementation of Syncronized SW in detection and segmentation later.

 ### Citing SW
 ```